Altaf Engineer, PhD

 Architecture Degree Program

 Altaf Engineer is an Assistant Professor at the School of Architecture and University of Arizona Institute on Place and Wellbeing (UAIPW) - an interdisciplinary institute at the University of Arizona that links expertise of the UA College of Medicine - Tucson, the Arizona Center for Integrative Medicine (AzCIM), and the UA College of Architecture, Planning, and Landscape Architecture (CAPLA).
-He is currently developing the Master of Science in Architecture - Health and Built Environment Program (MS.Arch - HBE) at the School of Architecture.
+He is Chair of the Master of Science in Architecture - Health and Built Environment Program (MS.Arch - HBE) at the School of Architecture.

 Altaf holds a Ph.D. in Architecture and Master of Architecture from the University of Illinois at Urbana-Champaign where he was an Illinois Distinguished Fellow for three years and awarded the ARCC King’s Merit Medal for Excellence in Architectural + Environmental Behavior Research.
 He earned his Bachelor of Architecture from the University of Mumbai, India.
 He is a registered architect in New York, USA and in India, and NCARB certified.
 He also is a LEED Accredited Professional with ten plus years of experience in sustainable higher education buildings, institutional buildings, adaptive re-use, and residential projects.